 Lety Valencia: Because local leaders refuse to adopt the policies we pushed for like rent relief and eviction moratoriums.
 We turned to the state.

-Blanca Ojeda: Late summer when we, we had to like shift our focus and to trying to organize statewide.
+Blanca Ojeda: Late summer when we, we had to shift our focus and to try to organize statewide.
 So, um, we'd formed larger coalitions, you know, just to gain more momentum.

 Lety Valencia: And finally, the state passed an eviction moratorium.

 Lety Valencia: Governor Gavin Newsom issued an executive order, banning the enforcement of eviction orders for renters due to the Coronavirus outbreak.

 Lety Valencia: Additionally, The federal government passed the Cares Act

 Lety Valencia: While most of us or sleeping the Senate voted unanimously to pass that historic $2 trillion economic relief package...